swiftlang/swift-evolution/proposals/NNNN-noncopyable-continuation.md

 ### Introduction of `~Discardable` protocol

 While the new `Continuation` improves the ergonomics of continuations in a lot of places, we still rely on a runtime trap, if a continuation is dropped.
 Since we use a noncopyable type here, the compiler already injects deinit calls at the places where a continuation is dropped.
-The Swift team could consider adding a new mode for `~Copyable` types, that signals, that instead of adding `deinit`s the compiler enforces that a type must be explicitly consumed.
+We could consider adding a new mode for `~Copyable` types, that signals, that instead of adding `deinit`s the compiler enforces that a type must be explicitly consumed.
 This would turn the runtime trap into a compiler error.